dmacvicar/dmacvicar.github.io.old/_posts/2016-05-18-using-salt-like-ansible.markdown

 ### Template

 You can use [Jinja2](https://docs.saltstack.com/en/getstarted/config/jinja.html) templating in states and files, and you can refer to grain and pillar data from them.
-Salt already include a long list of built-in grains you can use (see `grain.items`) and you can also create your own grain modules to gather other data.
+Salt already include a long list of built-in grains you can use (see `grains.items`) and you can also create your own grain modules to gather other data.

 A common use of pillar data is to distribute passwords to the configuration files.
 While you can define pillar data in the `srv` tree, because you can also define [external pillars](https://docs.saltstack.com/en/latest/topics/development/external_pillars.html) you can source your data from anywhere.